11 Highest-Quality Tennis Strings

 Power

-One of Wilson NXT’s standout features is its power, which it delivers through the combined effort of 1,600 individual microfibers.
+One of Wilson NXT’s standout features is its power, which it delivers through the combined effort of 1,600 individual microfibers woven together.
 However, arguably, the best part of its power is that it’s not overbearing.

-As a result, most players will find the extra power a welcome feature that aids depth of shot without being overbearing.
+As a result, most players will find the extra power a welcome feature that enhances the depth of their shots without being overbearing.

 Comfort